 - Ability to Integrate Into ERP: Ensure your chosen system can integrate into your larger enterprise resource tools, including your order management system and sales channels like Shopify, Magento, or Amazon.

-- Cloud Deployment Options: Traditionally, a WMS and TMS would be deployed on-premise.
+- Cloud Deployment Options: Traditionally, both systems would be deployed on-premise.
 Today, cloud deployments are becoming more popular.
 They are more cost-effective, more easily scalable, and don’t incur long-term maintenance costs.
 Plus, supply chain managers can access a cloud-based solution anywhere and from any device.

 Should You Integrate Your WMS and Your TMS?

-Typically, the WMS and TMS operate separately within an enterprise.
+Typically, they operate separately within an enterprise.
 When these two systems work together, you can collect richer data about your high-level operations and identify potential cost-saving or revenue-generating opportunities.

 For instance, with these two systems connected you can see how trucks are packed and use leftover space to pack more goods on outbound trucks, reducing the amount of warehouse space you use and making the most of your transport resources.